Unearthing the New AfterLife Array

 KDZU approaches the claims in this letter as an activation point for its tactical mythmaking activities: a prompt to investigate, reconstruct, and extend a speculative lineage of OMSA’s (One More Sexy Anarchist) transmission experiments, which took place over thirty years ago at the Wave Farm site.

-What Will KDZU Discover?
-KDZU proposes developing the New AfterLife Array, a Meshtastic-based (LoRa and LoRaWAN), long-range, off-grid communication network that was fictitiously developed and buried by OMSA (Origin Myth Site Acra).
-This mesh-enabled multi-node instrument will be fictitiously unearthed, activated, and presented across the Wave Farm site.
+KDZU proposes developing the New AfterLife Array, a Meshtastic-based (LoRa and LoRaWAN), long-range, off-grid communication network that was fictitiously developed and buried by OMSA (Original Myth Site, Acra).
+This mesh-enabled multi-node instrument will be fictitiously unearthed, activated, and presented in four spots across the Wave Farm site.

-The installation will present four nodes from OMSA’s (Our Memphian Signaling Architecture) network, G, F, N, and H, each corresponding to a letter in the word GOLDFINCH, a bird native to the Acra, NY region known for its waveform-like flight pattern.
-This partial recovery suggests that five additional nodes may exist elsewhere in Upstate New York, possibly awaiting discovery or may be permanently lost.
+The installation will present four sites on the Wave Farm grounds, each site containing one of the four nodes from OMSA's (Our Memphian Signaling Architecture) New AfterLife Array, G, F, N, and H, each corresponding to a letter in the word GOLDFINCH, a bird native to the Acra, NY region known for its waveform-like flight pattern.
+This partial recovery suggests that five additional nodes (O, L, D, I, and C) may exist elsewhere in Upstate New York, possibly awaiting discovery or may be permanently lost.

 Each of these four nodes consists of five components

-This work also draws from the legacy of upstate New York’s many historical intentional community experiments I encountered while living in Troy, New York: utopias that collapsed, dispersed, or dissolved, yet left behind important traces, structures, and ideologies that continue to resonate in ways that can be more potent than the utopianists' original intentions and methods.
-The New AfterLife Array treats failures as symbolically generative transmissions that sometimes persist and develop potency beyond their original intentions.
+This work also draws on the legacy of numerous historical intentional community experiments in upstate New York that I encountered while living in Troy: utopias that collapsed or dispersed, yet left important traces, urgencies, and ideologies that sometimes resonate more powerfully than the original intentions and methods of the utopianists.
+The New AfterLife Array views failures as symbolically generative transmissions that sometimes endure and grow in strength beyond their initial purpose.

 FRMPayload (Frame Payload) Communications Messaging Signals